betagouv/datapass/README.md

 npm run dev
 ```

-To enable reload on file change on signup-back:
+If you want to enable reload on file change on signup-back:

 ```bash
 vagrant ssh